Maxfield Parrish: Cultural influences

 Parrish's works continue to influence pop culture.
+Daybreak is seen in a treehouse in Terrence Malick's 1973 film Badlands.
 The cover of the 1985 Bloom County cartoon collection Penguin Dreams and Stranger Things comprises elements of Daybreak, The Garden of Allah, and The Lute Players.
 The poster for The Princess Bride was inspired by Daybreak.
 In 2001, Parrish was featured in a United States Post Office commemorative stamp series honoring American illustrators, including Parrish.

 The 1986 television commercial announcing Nestle's Alpine White chocolate bar, entitled "Sweet Dreams," staged live-action representations of Parrish's Ecstasy, Dinky Bird, and Daybreak.

 The Elton John album Caribou has a Parrish-inspired background.
 The Moody Blues album The Present uses a variation of the Parrish painting Daybreak for its cover.
 In 1984, Dali's Car, the British New Wave project of Peter Murphy and Mick Karn, used Daybreak as the cover art of their only album, The Waking Hour.
 The Irish musician Enya has been inspired by the works of Parrish.
 The cover art of her 1995 album The Memory of Trees is based on his painting The Young King of the Black Isles.
 A number of her music videos include Parrish imagery, including "Caribbean Blue".

 In the 1995 music video "You Are Not Alone", Michael Jackson and his then wife Lisa Marie Presley appear semi-nude in emulation of Daybreak.
 The Italian singer-songwriter Angelo Branduardi's fourth album La pulce d'acqua of 1977 featured nine inlay full colour print reproductions of painter Mario Convertino's works; one of them is clearly inspired by Parrish's Stars.

 The original painting of Daybreak sold in 2006 for US$7.6 million.
-The National Museum of American Illustration claims the largest body of his work in any collection, with sixty-nine works by Parrish including the 1910 Curtis Publishing Company's 18 panel mural commission.
+The National Museum of American Illustration claims the largest body of his work in any collection, with sixty-nine works by Parrish including the 1910 Curtis Publishing Company's 18-panel mural commission.
 Some of his works are located at the Hood Museum of Art in Hanover, New Hampshire, and a few at the Metropolitan Museum of Art in New York.
 The San Diego Museum of Art organized and toured a collection of his work in 2005.

 The American painter Norman Rockwell referred to Parrish as "my idol".

-In Alan Moore's 32 run comic series Promethea, the cover of Issue #13 was noted by the artist on the cover as "after Parrish", imitating his style.
+In Alan Moore's 32-issue comic series Promethea, the cover of issue #13 was noted by the artist on the cover as "after Parrish", imitating his style.